 On these pages you’ll find descriptions of the observatory’s equipment, programs, and capabilities.

-The Clay Center holds its 10th anniversary Astronomy Day in collaboration with the Amateur Telescope Makers of Boston.
+The Clay Center holds its 11th anniversary Astronomy Day in collaboration with the Amateur Telescope Makers of Boston on May 10, 2014.
 Indoor events from 5:00 to 8:30 pm.
 Outdoor events begin at 4:00 with rocket launches, kite flying, and telescopes.
 Free admission!
 Door Prizes, LASER shows, planetarium shows!
 Astronomy souvenir for first 300 children!